Last updated on September 9, 2021.

 Gut health & Immunity

 Intermittent fasting might be able to boost beneficial bacteria (i.e. probiotics) in gut microbiota, according to the Turkish Journal of Gastroenterology.
-The changes in gut microbial composition show positive effects on metabolic markers, such as lower “bad” cholesterol and fasting glucose levels due to the action of gut microbiota fermentation products (e.g. acetate and lactate) during fasting, which prevents obesity and insulin resistance.
+The changes in gut microbial composition caused by probiotics show positive effects on metabolic markers, such as lower “bad” cholesterol and fasting glucose levels due to the action of gut microbiota fermentation products (e.g. acetate and lactate) during fasting, which prevents obesity and insulin resistance.

 Studies showed that intermittent fasting, in particular the alternate day fasting method, can reduce inflammation, a leading cause of many chronic diseases, such as cardiovascular disease, atherosclerosis, arthritis, diabetes and cancers.
 Recently, animal testing suggested that intermittent fasting may potentially minimize cancer risk by decreasing oxidative stress, that is, the accumulation of free radicals in the body that leads to DNA and protein damage.